lindseypgill/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 This text is **bold**.
 ```

-To format text as *italic*, enclose it in a single asterisk:
+To format text as *italic*, enclose it in single asterisks:

 ```md
 This text is *italic*.